MillionConcepts/glcat_documentation/pages/definitions.md

 :::{glossary}

 eclipse
-: One period of active observation for GALEX.
-Because GALEX was designed to observe very faint stars and galaxies, it could only collect data while it was within Earth’s shadow, shielded from the Sun’s glare.
-This occurred once per orbit, for about 30 minutes;
-  therefore, the maximum duration of a single observation is about 30 minutes.
-Eclipses are numbered; eclipse 580, for example, refers to the period of eclipse during the satellite’s 580th orbit, or to the data collected during that eclipse.
+: The period of time during which GALEX was in Earth's shadow, which occurred once per orbit.
+Because GALEX observed in the UV with very sensitive detectors, it could only observe while in shadow.
+Each eclipse is about 30 minutes long; therefore, the maximum duration of a single observation is about 30 minutes.
+Eclipses are numbered; for example, eclipse \#580 (which might be written e580 or e00580) refers to the observation(s) in the satellite’s 580th orbit.

 leg
 : A subdivision of an {term}`eclipse`, during which the telescope was